max630/git-rehi/README.md

 reset to the top of the resulting commit sequence and checked out.

 Optionally between `<source_from>` and `<source_to>` can be one or more `<through>` revisions.
-Then the source path is adjusted so that is contains all of these revisions.
+Then the source path is adjusted so that it contains all of these revisions.

 If `<source_from>` is omitted, the latest common ancestor of `<dest>` and